SjoerdTilmans/sjvisualizer/README.md

 If you like this project, please concider supporting me using PayPal [PayPal](https://www.paypal.com/donate/?hosted_button_id=YMN9G93CTNLD2).

 ## Contributing
 Contributions are always welcome!
-Here are some ways to get involved:
+A couple of ideas to contribute:

-Create an issue to report a bug or suggest a new feature.
+- Improve documentation of this project.
+I have been thinking of setting up a readthedocs page.
-Fork the repository and create a new branch to work on.
+- Add additional example scripts.
+If you do so, please includy any data files and image files so that the example is fully running
-Submit a pull request to request a merge of your changes.
+- Add new chart types.
+I have uploaded an example skeleton of new chart types in Empty.py, this is a setup that should server as a good starting point. (https://github.com/SjoerdTilmans/sjvisualizer/blob/main/sjvisualizer/Empty.py)

-Please make sure to write clear commit messages.
+Before making any changes, please create your own development branch here on GitHub.
+Once ready submit a pull request and set me as reviewer!

 ## License
 sjvisualizer is released under the MIT License.
 See the LICENSE file for more details.